-But just as it takes two to make a quarrel, so the obscene mockery of the fescennine verses required two principals.
+But just as it takes two to make a quarrel, so the obscene mockery of the Fescennine verses required two principals.

-fescennine verses of the Romans, which were used at weddings and triumphs, were intended to ward off ill luck.
+Fescennine verses of the Romans, which were used at weddings and triumphs, were intended to ward off ill luck.Folkways</p>

-The original fescennine verse appears, from the testimony of Horace, to have been in metrical dialogue.The Roman Poets of the Republic
+The original Fescennine verse appears, from the testimony of Horace, to have been in metrical dialogue.The Roman Poets of the Republic

 "vulgar, obscene, scurrilous," from Latin Fescenninus (versus), a rude form of dramatic or satiric verse, from Fescennia, city in Etruria, noted for such productions.